Anyone with freelance permissions or higher can have an author profile made for them.

 - Select Save.

 - Add a profile image.
-(You can update or delete this later.)
 We recommend using a square image that’s at least 400px wide, with the subject centered.

-- Add the contributor’s bio.
+- Add the contributor’s title and bio.
 You can include HTML in the bio field for links (e.g., video series, podcasts, books, or major stories on other sites).

 - By default, the path for the author profile is /authors/firstname-lastname.
 You can customize it in the Profile URL Slug field.